Lesson 4: Series and Parallel Resistors

 \[R_{equivalent} = \frac{1}{\frac{1}{R_{1}} + \frac{1}{R_{2}} + ... + \frac{1}{R_{N-1}} + \frac{1}{R_{N}}}\]

-Yes, the parallel resistance equation is a bit enigmatic but you can derive it yourself (or even forget it all together) if you know Ohm’s Law and Kirchhoff’s Laws.
+Yes, the parallel resistance equation is a bit enigmatic but you can derive it yourself (or even forget it altogether) if you know Ohm’s Law and Kirchhoff’s Laws.

 For us, the most important and useful concept to understand is that series resistors divide voltage (we’ll use this later in our microcontroller circuits) and that parallel resistors divide current (with more current flowing through branches with less resistance).
 The image below attempts to concisely explain this.

 Figure.
-An overview of how series resistors work (current is the same across each resistor but voltage is divided) and how parallel resistors work (voltage is the same across each resistor but current is divdided).
+An overview of how series resistors work (current is the same through each resistor but voltage is divided) and how parallel resistors work (voltage is the same across each resistor but current is divided).
 Take a moment to study and understand why this might be.
 Right-click on the image and select ‘Open in new tab’ to enlarge.
 Image made in PowerPoint.

 And, while the ability to manually understand and analyze a circuit is important in physical computing, if you become confused, you can always use a circuit simulator like CircuitJS.